confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

 ## Lab 7 - Cleanup

-1. In the Confluent Cloud dashboard, go to ksqlDB
+1. In the Confluent Cloud dashboard, go to ksqlDB.

-1. Click "Delete" on the ksqlDB application and follow instructions to complete the delete process
+1. Click "Delete" on the ksqlDB application and follow instructions to complete the delete process.

 1. In the Confluent Cloud dashboard, go to Connections, select the BigQuery connector, select settings and the "trash" icon.
 Follow the instructions to complete the delete process.

-1. In the Confluent Cloud dashboard, go to the Cluster settings, click "Delete cluster" and follow instructions to complete the delete process**
+1. In the Confluent Cloud dashboard, go to the Cluster settings, click "Delete cluster" and follow instructions to complete the delete process.